-Important!
-Pan fry the tofu in batches to avoid overcrowding the skillet.
+Tip: Pan fry the tofu in two batches to avoid overcrowding the skillet.
 The end result will be crispier tofu!

 2/Add a few glugs of olive oil to a skillet on medium-high heat.
 Add the broccoli florets and sauté until well cooked – char is just fine😊 Set aside.

 3/Add the sauce ingredients to a small prep bowl.
 Mix well; set aside.